This is the write-up for challenges I have done GRIMM HAX challenge.

 From the above observation, I came up with the following plans to exploit the binary:

-• The buffer was sent using the sendstring custom function, which uses strlen to determine the buffer length.
-It will stop when it hits a NULL byte.
+to determine the buffer length.
+It will stop when it hits a NULL byte. - The

 I used ROP to make the program read my shellcode in.
 However, there were 2 problems that I needed to solve before I can write the exploit:

-1. Identify the version of the libc being used since it was not given.
-I first tried to locate glibc on my Kali machine, which was in /lib/x86_64-linux-gnu/.
-However, I did not find it on the remote machine and did not know why.
-I played a little bit more with the program on the remote host and figure out the /home directory contains the user ec2-user. lister-5 Having worked with the Linux-AMI of AWS EC2 before, I immediately knew that this was running on a RHEL machine in oppose to my Debian machine.
+.
+Having worked with the Linux-AMI of AWS EC2 before, I immediately knew that this was running on a RHEL machine in oppose to my Debian machine.
 I setup an EC2 instance myself and study the filesystem.
-Turned out that it was in /lib64 lister-6
+Turned out that it was in/lib64

-• Connect to the service to create a process.
-Read the /proc directory
+- Connect to the service to create a process.
+Read the

-• Connect to the service the second time to create a new process.
-Read the /proc directory again
+directory - Connect to the service the second time to create a new process.
+Read the

 From this point on, I had all the necessary information to write the exploit.
 The code below has comments to help you understand it.